-Section: J: Students
+Section: G: Personnel

 Title: Sexual Harassment

-Number: JGEC
+Number: GAAC

 Status: Active

-Adopted: 2/20/1996
+Adopted: 1/16/1996

-Revised: 5/6/2003; 8/10/2010; 9/4/2012; 8/2/2016; 2/5/2019; 8/4/2020; 7/6/2021
+Revised: 8/10/2010; 8/2/2016; 2/5/2019, 8/4/2020, 7/6/2021

-The board of education is committed to providing a positive and productive learning and working environment, free from discrimination on the basis of sex, including sexual harassment.
+The board of education is committed to providing a positive and productive working and learning environment, free from discrimination on the basis of sex, including sexual harassment.
 The district does not discriminate on the basis of sex in admissions, employment, or the educational programs or activities it operates and is prohibited by Title IX from engaging in such discrimination.
 Discrimination on the basis of sex, including sexual harassment, will not be tolerated in the school district.
-Discrimination on the basis of sex of employees or students of the district in any district education program or activity by board members, administrators, licensed and classified personnel, students, vendors, and any others having business or other contact with the school district is strictly prohibited.
+Discrimination on the basis of sex of employees or students of the district in any district education program or is strictly prohibited.

 Sexual harassment is unlawful discrimination on the basis of sex under Title IX of the Education Amendments of 1972, Title VII of the Civil Rights Act of 1964, and the Kansas Act Against Discrimination.
-All forms of sexual harassment are prohibited at school, on school property, and at all school-sponsored activities, programs, or events within the United States.
-Sexual harassment against individuals associated with the school is prohibited, whether or not the harassment occurs on school grounds.
+All forms of sexual harassment are prohibited at school, on school property, and at all school-sponsored activities, programs, or events within the United States effectively denies a person equal access to the district's educational program or activity; or (3) sexual assault, dating violence, domestic violence, or stalking.

-It shall be a violation of this policy for any student, employee or third party (visitor, vendor, etc.) to sexually harass any student, employee, or other individual associated with the school.
-It shall further be a violation for any employee to discourage a student from filing a complaint, or to fail to investigate or refer for investigation, any complaint lodged under the provisions of this policy.
+It shall be a violation for any employee to discourage a student or another employee from filing a complaint, or to fail to investigate or refer for investigation, any complaint lodged under the provisions of this policy.
+Violation of this policy by any employee shall result in disciplinary action, up to and including termination.

-Sexual harassment shall include conduct on the basis of sex involving one or more of the following: (1) A district employee conditioning the provision of an aid, benefit, or service of the district on an individual's participation in unwelcomed sexual conduct; (2) unwelcomed conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that is effectively denies a person equal access to the district's educational program or activity; or (3) sexual assault, dating violence, domestic violence, or stalking.
+Sexual harassment shall include, conduct on the basis of sex, involving one or more of the following: (1) A district employee conditioning the provision of an aid, benefit, or service of the district on an individual's participation in unwelcomed sexual conduct; (2) unwelcomed conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it

 Sexual harassment may result from verbal or physical conduct or written or graphic material.
-Sexual harassment may include, but is not limited to: verbal harassment or abuse of a sexual nature; pressure for sexual activity; repeated remarks to a person, with sexual or demeaning implication; unwelcome touching; or suggesting or demanding sexual involvement accompanied by implied or explicit threats concerning a student's grades, participation in extra-curricular activities, etc.
+Sexual harassment may include, but is not limited to: verbal harassment or abuse of a sexual nature; pressure for sexual activity; repeated remarks to a person, with sexual or demeaning implication; unwelcome touching; or suggesting or demanding sexual involvement accompanied by implied or explicit threats concerning an employee's job status.